engineyard/ey-docs/pages/deployment-faqs.md

 SVN is not supported at this time.
 Git is the only supported version control system for deployment on Engine Yard Cloud.
-Your repository will need to be ported to Git before your application can be deployed on Engine Yard Cloud.
-GitHub has a great article on porting an existing SVN repository to Git.
+Your repository will need to be ported to git before your application can be deployed on Engine Yard Cloud.
+GitHub has a great article on porting an existing SVN repository to git.